Justinette2175/personal_website/src/content/cart360/2020-10-16-semester-project-proposal.md

   Also, not all information can be conveyed through voice.
 It can be a slow and unintuitive way to interact, as demonstrated by the google home listing all of the ingredients to make a chili one at a time in a robotic voice.

 ## Coaches

  While not a project or alternative per se, some companies like coach.me offer habit building and tracking services.
 They will call you for cues, guide you through routines - I just want to stop running - No one more mile you got this! - and make you accountable.
+Humans being versatile and able to provide all aspects of the habit loop, coaches can be very effective.
 I see two downsides to this approach.

- One is that it might be effective, but it’s also pricey, and therefore not accessible.
+ One is that it is pricey, therefore not accessible.

 The other is that humans perceive other humans as a lot more judgmental than machines.
 I am in my late twenties and somehow I still feel guilty when I show up to violin class not having rehearsed enough.
-I can’t imagine wanting to burden myself with more social guilt, and I don’t believe adults want other adults to judge their performance.
+I don’t want to burden myself with more social guilt, and I don’t think adults want other adults to judge their performance.

 #  Differentiators of the proposed artifact

  In creating the artifact, I aim to recognize and get inspiration from aspects of existing projects that make their user interaction effective and pleasant, while learning from their shortcomings to inspire more frictionless solutions.

  Unlike software and applications, the artifact is a tangible object that doesn’t require to look at a screen.
 I will experiment with form and behaviors to draw an emotional and soft response from users.